Undoing Ink: My Decision to Do Laser Tattoo Removal

 Think Before You Ink

 In July of 2014, I made an appointment to get a tattoo I had been conceptualizing for months; a lotus flower (a common symbol in Buddhism) connected to a cross (a symbol in Christianity).
 As a Religious Studies minor, I had come to learn about different world faiths, only to reaffirm I believed in Christianity.
-In this reaffirmation, I identified I was a Buddhist sympathizer, an individual who does not subscribe or regularly practice Buddhism, but appreciates and incorporates aspects of the Buddhist faith into their own life.
-Buddhism helped me improve upon and strengthen my personal beliefs in significant ways.
+In this reaffirmation, I identified I was a Buddhist sympathizer, an individual who does not subscribe to or regularly practice Buddhism, but appreciates and incorporates aspects of the Buddhist faith into their own life.
 Because of this experience, I came to appreciate the imagery and meaning of a cross integrated into a lotus flower.

 With the image in my head, I stopped by a tattoo shop in Atlanta where the artist drew a beautiful version of my vision.
 However, I declined to put the art on my body because the size was larger than I would have liked, and we could not come to an agreement on a smaller, less detailed version.
-A week later, I made an appointment with a shop where I had had other tattoos done.
-The artist there drew something much closer to my original vision.
-Admittedly, it was larger than I had intended; I wanted a simple outline, but took the advice of the artist that going too small would take away from the art of the tattoo.
+A week later I made an appointment with a shop where I had had other tattoos done.
+The artist there drew something much closer to my original vision, though it was larger than I had intended.
+I was confident I wanted a simple outline but took the advice of the artist that going too small would take away from the art of the tattoo.